 Wilder told RingTV after the fight “It’s just about telling Golden Boy, ‘let’s do it.’
 Tell Golden Boy that I’m ready to fight anybody and everybody that’s out there.
 I’m ready.
 I’m ready for the world, and my time is coming.”

 Wilder wasn’t ready a year ago, because he was still pretty much a fighter completely dependent on his right hand do everything for him.
 But in the last year, Wilder has vastly improved his left hook and jab and now he’s an all around threat to anyone in the division.
+It’s still hard to tell where Wilder is defensively, because he’s not faced anyone that can take his power long enough to land their own shots.

 Judging by the jabs that Wilder was getting nailed with in his recent fight against Owen Beck last June, I think Wilder still needs a lot of work defensively.
 He needs to learn how to slip a jab and block a right hand.
 Beck was able to land some clean shots when he wasn’t getting knocked down over and over again.